teoks0199/tp/docs/UserGuide.md

 :information_source: **Info:**<br>

-* You are not allowed to add duplicate stalls of the same name and location (case-insensitive) to FoodNotes.
+* Let's keep it unique!
+Avoid adding duplicate stalls with the same name and location (case-insensitive) to FoodNotes.

 </div>